 Hosting ViewControllers in Cells

-If you haven't read that article, I recommend that you do as it sets out the argument for why you would want to put view controllers inside cells very well.
-And even if you don't need to be convinced I would still recommend as the rest of this article won't make sense if you don't 😉.
+If you haven't read that post, I recommend doing so, as it presents the argument for why you would want to put view controllers inside cells very well.
+And even if you don't need to be convinced, I would still recommend it, as the rest of this post won't make sense without it 😉.

-The article itself is a few years old with the examples are in Objective-C, so I converted it over to Swift and plugged the solution into my project.
+The post itself is a few years old, written in Objective-C, so I converted it to Swift and integrated the solution into my project.
 I ended with the following collection view cell subclass:

 class HostedViewCollectionViewCell: UICollectionViewCell {